AliceWonderMiscreations/libbitcoin-RPM/README.md

     #library path for libbitcoin packages
     /opt/libbitcoin/lib64

+If you want easy access to any man pages installed, you will have to adjust your `MANPATH` to reflect the alternate install prefix as well.

 ## Compatibility Packages

 Several of the build dependencies for libbitcoin are newer than the versions of